 Definition: This data type indicates whether to process a message as defined in HL7 Application (level 7) processing rules.

-The IHE PCD-TF requires the first component Processing ID be valued based on HL7 Table 0103.
+The IHE PCD Technical Framework requires the first component Processing ID be valued based on HL7 Table 0103.
 Use of the second component Processing Mode is optional but if used is based on HL7 Table 0207.

 The value in production systems should be P (Production).
 When it is desired to recognize and isolate test data, the value D (Debugging) may be used.